Vasudev V. Shenoy

-Vasudev Vaman Shenoy (15 February 1940 – 9 March 2015), better known as V.V.Shenoy, was a notable Educationist, Educational Counsellor, Journalist and a Social Activist.
-He was also a plants enthusiast and very popular for the Panchavati Terrace Gardens that he developed on the terrace of his house frequented by several eminent personalities over the time.
-He is the Founder Director of Students' Information & Guidance Bureau, an institution recognised for educational counselling. solving unemployment problems and for supporting and encouraging students to pursue their educational programs for further employment and choice of career.
-V.V.Shenoy died on 9 March 2015 due to medical complications.
+Vasudev Vaman Shenoy (15 February 1940 – 9 March 2015), better known as V. V. Shenoy, was a notable educationist, educational counsellor, journalist and a social activist.
+He was also a plants enthusiast and popular for developing the Panchavati Terrace Gardens on the terrace of his house frequented by several eminent personalities over time.
+He is the Founder Director of Students' Information & Guidance Bureau, an institution recognised for educational counselling, solving unemployment problems and for supporting, and encouraging students to pursue their educational programs for further employment and choice of career.
+Shenoy died on 9 March 2015 due to medical complications.